Friday September 22, 2023

 Independent Home Care

 Independent home care is popular for several reasons.
 First, it is the least expensive of the four levels of care.
-Independent home care, or "home care" typically provides a senior with assistance for one or more life functions that does not include healthcare.
+Independent home care, or "home care" typically provides a senior with assistance for one or more life functions that do not include healthcare.

 With home care, seniors are able to live independently in their home.
 Seniors with home care might, for example, benefit from a program that delivers a daily meal to their home.
 If they are not able to maintain their driver's license, they might also participate in a ride-sharing program once or twice per week so they can go to the store to buy certain essentials.